Hexworks/zircon/zircon.core/packages.md

 # Package org.hexworks.zircon.api.builder

-This package contains *builder*s for almost all Zircon objects, like [Component]s, [TileGraphics] or [Tile] objects.
+This package and its subpackages are containing *builder*s for almost all Zircon objects, like [Component]s, [TileGraphics] or [Tile] objects.

+# Package org.hexworks.zircon.api.color

+Contains color-related types that can be used for coloring [Tile]s.

+# Package org.hexworks.zircon.api.component

+This package contains the public API of the [Component] abstraction.
+[Component]s are text GUI elements that you can use on [Screen]s and [View]s.

 # Package org.hexworks.zircon.internal

-Contains Zircon internals.
+This package (and all its subpackages) contain types internal to *Zircon*.

 You *can* use classes from this package, but they are subject to change in future releases, and you shouldn't rely on them.